CankayaUniversity/ceng-407-408-2020-2021-Integrating-Digital-Queue-Line-Order-Screens-Into-Phone-Application-Express-/README.md

-# Express Alpha VA 0.0
+# Express Alpha VA 0.1

-This is a alpha version 0.0 for Android Systems
+This is a alpha version 0.1 for Android Systems

-- First Release.
+- Update on First Release.